-Juicy News, the newstand at 2453 Fillmore for the past 23 years, is moving down the hill to 2181 Union Street, just a few doors east of Fillmore.
+Juicy News, the newstand at 2453 Fillmore for the past 23 years, has moved down the hill to 2181 Union Street, just a few doors east of Fillmore.

-"It's an eight minute walk and five blocks away from our current location," says owner Mo Salimi.
+"It's an eight minute walk and five blocks away from our old location," says owner Mo Salimi.

-Its new home was once the home of the legendary Minerva's Owl bookstore.
+Its new digs were once the home of the legendary Minerva's Owl bookstore.
 "This shop had massive history," says Salimi.
 "So good vibes and heritage all around."